andrewjlee0/powerlifting/README.md

 Using an article, I deployed a flask-wrapped random forest regressor model to heroku here: https://predicting-deadlift.herokuapp.com

 ## Further Improvments
-Models can always be improved.
-As I continue to learn more optimization techniques, I recognize the ways I could have reduced the RMSE even further:
+"All models are wrong, but some are useful."
+As I continue to learn more optimization techniques, I recognize the ways I could have reduced the RMSE and improve my models even further:
 * Add a cross-validation set
 * Scrape more data
 * Use SelectKBest to choose the most important features and minimize data required from users